vuejs/core/README.md

 ## TODO

 PR are welcome!
-Please create a issue before you start to work on it.
+However, please create an issue before you start to work on it, and DO NOT create a PR before issue discussion.

 See the To-do list below or `// TODO` comments in code (`compiler-vapor` and `runtime-vapor` packages).